-Garbralle Conroe, adjunct faculty for the MS in Clinical Rehabilitation and Mental Health Counseling program, has been selected for the 40 Under 40 Class of 2017 award presented by Business Street Online!
+Garbralle Conroe, Adjunct Faculty MS in Clinical Rehabilitation and Mental Health Counseling, has been selected for the 40 Under 40 Class of 2017 award presented by Business Street Online!
 Mrs. Conroe is the only Fresno State employee to be honored in the Class of 2017.

 The 40 Under 40 award is granted to individuals who are under 40 years of age and have made contributions to the community and demonstrated a strong work ethic.
 Mrs. Conroe has made many strides forward to deserve this award, thriving on the model "each one teach one".